KTHse/tinywebtex/README.md

 ### Browsers known to work

 Active development is currently primarily done on Chrome 23, Firefox 15, Safari 6 and Internet Explorer 9.
-Tiny WebTex is as of this writing generally based on more general testing believed to work on these browsers:
+Tiny WebTex is as of this writing, based on more general testing, believed to work on these browsers:

 * Chrome >= 14
 * Firefox >= 11